 - up to 48 points of foundational units in any discipline

 - a capstone unit worth at least 24 points or a research essay

 - further elective, praxis or capstone units to make up a total of 240 points.

-- Successful completion of, or qualified to obtain, a Bachelor of Theology or Bachelor of Ministry, or a Master of Divinity from the University of Divinity, or an equivalent theological qualification (a Graduate Certificate or Graduate Diploma does not satisfy the admission requirements for this award).
+- Successful completion of a Bachelor of Theology or Bachelor of Ministry or a Master of Divinity, or an equivalent theological qualification (a Graduate Certificate or Graduate Diploma does not satisfy the admission requirements for this award).